-“ transformation begins when we travel upstream to the source of our heart ”
+“ transformation begins when we travel upstream to the source of our hearts ”

-Welcome to my space, I am looking forward to hearing from you.
+Welcome to my space, I look forward to connecting with you.

 Explore..